CONSTITUTION OF THE AMERICAN LEGION SIXTH DISTRICT

 Section 2 There shall be no form or class of membership except active membership as provided in the National Constitution.

 Section 1 The legislative body of this Sixth District American Legion shall be the District Convention, which shall be held annually at such places as shall be fixed by the preceding convention (in accordance with the National Constitution).
-In the event that the time or place shall not be fixed by the preceding convention, it shall be fixed by the District Executive Committee.
+In the event the time or place shall not be fixed by the preceding convention, it shall be fixed by the District Executive Committee.
 Each convention shall adopt its own rules of order.
 The District Convention shall precede the Department Convention by not less than 15 days no more than 90 days.

 Section 4 The voting roll call procedure of posts will begin with the low numbered posts on odd years and with the high numbered post on even numbered years.